 For many people, the cause of nerve pain cannot be identified even after extensive testing.
 This is called unexplained (idiopathic) nerve pain, or idiopathic neuropathy.
 Unexplained nerve pain may still be due to nerve damage that occurred at some point, but current medical knowledge and testing can't say how, when, or why.

 In some studies, almost half of the participants with unexplained nerve pain also had prediabetes.
 Some experts believe that the elevated blood sugars of prediabetes may be the main cause of this.
+Almost 20% of all people with diabetes already have some neuropathy by the time they are diagnosed.

 Other studies have found that metabolic syndrome -- the combination of high blood pressure, abnormal cholesterol levels, obesity, and prediabetes -- is also common in people with unexplained nerve pain.
 These factors may contribute to the pain.